HBase has two run modes: Section 2.2.1, “Standalone HBase” and Section 2.2.2, “Distributed”. Out of the box, HBase runs in

 Distributed mode can be subdivided into distributed but all daemons run on a single node -- a.k.a pseudo-distributed-- and fully-distributed where the daemons are spread across all nodes in the cluster .

-Distributed modes require an instance of the Hadoop Distributed File System (HDFS).
-See the Hadoop requirements and instructions for how to set up a HDFS.
-Before proceeding, ensure you have an appropriate, working HDFS.
+Pseudo-distributed mode can run against the local filesystem or it can run against an instance of the Hadoop Distributed File System (HDFS).
+Fully-distributed mode can ONLY run on HDFS.
+See the Hadoop requirements and instructions for how to set up HDFS.

 Below we describe the different distributed setups.
 Starting, verification and exploration of your install, whether a pseudo-distributed or fully-distributed configuration is described in a section that follows, Section 2.2.3, “Running and Confirming Your Installation”.
 The same verification script applies to both deploy types.

-A pseudo-distributed mode is simply a distributed mode run on a single host.
+A pseudo-distributed mode is simply a fully-distributed mode run on a single host.
 Use this configuration testing and prototyping on HBase.
 Do not use this configuration for production nor for evaluating HBase performance.